ProjectOpenSea/opensea-js/README.md

 Auto-generated documentation for each export is available [here](https://projectopensea.github.io/opensea-js/).

-If you need extra help, support is free!
-Contact the OpenSea devs.
-They're available every day on [Discord](https://discord.gg/XjwWYgU) in the `#developers` channel.

 ### Example Code

 Check out the [Ship's Log](https://github.com/ProjectOpenSea/ships-log), built with the SDK, which shows the recent orders in the OpenSea orderbook.